Li1Davey/SR_LLM/README.md

 You need to install the `DSO` library and a specific Python interpreter 3.7 (due to the dependecy on the tensorflow with version 1.15.4) before running the method.
 - If you want to run the commercial evolutionary search algorithm (Eureqa), please goto the `eureqa` folder.

-In each folder, we provide a detailed steps and scripts for you to run the algorithm.
+In each sub-folder, we provide a detailed steps in the `readme.md` file and scripts in the `scripts` subfolder for you to run the algorithm.